mcinglis/test.c/README.md

 }
 ```

 The `Test` and `TestAssertion` structs are `typedef`'d with the same name, so using `struct` with them is optional.
-It's used above as a demonstration; I usually leave off the `struct`.
+It's used above as a demonstration, but I usually leave it off.

 [`test.h`](/test.h) has the complete interface and documentation.